The 7th Sense

 "The 7th Sense" (Korean: 일곱 번째 감각; RR: Ilgop Beonjjae Gamgak) is the debut single by South Korean boy group NCT U, the first sub-unit of NCT.
-It was released on April 9, 2016, through SM Entertainment.
+It was released digitally on April 9, 2016, through SM Entertainment.
 Musically, "The 7th Sense" was described as a future bass genre based on hip-hop grooves, with heavy bass sounds and dreamy vocals and rap.

 Background and release

 On January 28, 2016, SM Entertainment founder Lee Soo-man delivered a presentation at the SM Coex Artium, titled "SMTOWN: New Culture Technology 2016."
 The label's plan was to debut a new boy group with an "unlimited" number of members with their "culture contents" strategy.
 They released a video called "SM_NCT#2 Synchronization of your dreams" where Taeyong, Hansol, Ten, Mark, and Jaehyun performed a dance, there was a song teaser vocal by Taeyong, Doyoung, Jaehyun, Mark, & Haechan.
-The music video for "The 7th Senses" was released on April 8, 2016, released on SMTOWN's official YouTube Channel.
+The music video for "The 7th Sense" was released on April 8, 2016, released on SMTOWN's official YouTube Channel.